Aleksandar Vezenkov: Personal life

 Vezenkov is the son of Yanka Vezenkova (née Gerginova) and Sashko "Sasho" Vezenkov, who has served as both head coach and director of sports of Lukoil Academic.
 He is also a former international basketball player, who played at EuroBasket 1985, EuroBasket 1989, and EuroBasket 1991.
 Sasho was also the captain of the senior men's Bulgarian national basketball team.
 Sasho moved to Cyprus in account of his signing with 3-times Champions, PAEEK Kyrenia B.C., after he played and coached basketball there in the Cypriot Basketball League for many years.

 Vezenkov's older sister, Michaela Vezenkova, played college basketball at UNC Wilmington, and also played professionally in the Cypriot women's league.
 Vezenkova decided to represent Cyprus, rather than Bulgaria, and she eventually became the captain of the Cypriot women's national basketball team.

 While living in Cyprus as a youth, Vezenkov attended Greek schools.
 He is fluent in both Greek and Bulgarian.

 Vezenkov officially received Greek citizenship on 30 December 2015, under the official name of Alexander "Alex" Vezenkof (Greek: Αλεξάντερ "Αλέξ" Βεζένκοφ), with his common Greek name being Sasha Vezenkof (Greek: Σάσα Βεζένκοφ).
 Before acquiring Greek citizenship, Vezenkov had gone on record to say that he felt like a member of Greek society, since he was born and raised in Greek communities in both Cyprus and Greece.
-He is in a relationship with Greek waterpolo player Nikoleta Eleftheriadou.
+He was in a relationship with Greek waterpolo player Nikoleta Eleftheriadou; the couple separated in December 2025.

+In July 2026, Vezenkov earned his master's degree from National Sports Academy "Vasil Levski" with the ultimate goal of becoming a basketball coach.